CleverCloud/doc.clever-cloud.com/runtimes/ruby/tutorial.md

 ```

-And now, wait 'til it deploys, and check it on the Clever Cloud!
+And now, wait till the end of the deployment.
+You can check the logs in the console.
-Our demo for this tutorial can be seen here: <a href="https://helloworld-rack-demo.cleverapps.io/">https://helloworld-rack-demo.cleverapps.io/</a>.
+Our demo for this tutorial is here: <a href="https://helloworld-rack-demo.cleverapps.io/">https://helloworld-rack-demo.cleverapps.io/</a>.